 Negative results of allergy testing mean that there were no skin changes in response to the allergen, indicating that the patient is not allergic to a specific substance.
 Although rare, some patients may have a negative allergy test and still be allergic to the substance in question.

 When allergy testing yields a positive result, it means that the patient has experienced a reaction to a specific allergen.
-Usually, the patient develops a red, swollen mark on the arm, known as a wheal.
+Usually, the patient develops a red, swollen mark on the arm, known as a wheel.
 Positive results of allergy testing typically suggest that any symptoms the patient has been experiencing are due to repeated exposure to the allergen.
 In general, skin tests deliver more accurate results than blood tests.

 Considerations of Allergy Testing